Battery Production for 1.2 Million Electric Cars

 In addition to the benefits realized by investing in manufacturing on U.S. soil, LG Chem envisions the giant new Tennessee site being one of its supply chain hubs – where material and recycling partners can work together to supply customers around the globe.

-Powered by Clean Energy
+Powered by Renewable Energy

 The new facility is designed with environmental clean energy needs in mind.
 LG Chem says it will collaborate with power suppliers in Tennessee to respond to the demands of its customers, including vehicle manufacturers, for more renewable energy sources.
 Operation of the new facility will rely completely on renewable energy provided by solar and hydroelectric power.